jeromekelleher/ancestral-waves/README.md

 ```
 (We need to install ``ez_setup`` separately because FiPy assumes
 it is installed.)
 The simulations can now be run and analysed using
-the commants given at the top of the page.
+the commands given at the top of the page.